Minimal Fractional Topological Insulator in half-filled conjugate moir\'{e} Chern bands: Classifying minimal TOs with or without time-reversal symmetry

 One can check that all the eight theories above are distinct from each other.
 Without further conditions, we have found all possible minimal TOs.
-Notice that even (odd) $n$'s corresponds to the type-I (type-II) minimal TOs.
-For example, the TO discussed in Sec. \ref{typeII} corresponds to $\mathcal{M}_1$.
+All the minimal TOs share the same minimal electric charge $e^* = e/q$.
+Notice that even (odd) $n$'s correspond to the type-I (type-II) minimal TOs.
+For example, the non-Abelian TO discussed in Sec. \ref{typeII} corresponds to $\mathcal{M}_1$ for $q=2$.

+In the case of $q=2$, the type-I minimal TOs ${\cal M}_{0,2,4,6}$ and the type-II minimal TOs ${\cal M}_{1,3,5,7}$ follow the braiding statistics listed in Sec. \ref{bootstrap}.
+The extra data of the topological spin of the anyon $y$ can be obtained from Eq. \eqref{eq:MTO_evenq}: